Best Insoles for Neuropath

 • Top-quality reminiscence foam cushioning

-• Moisture-wicking, anti-bacterial and anti-odor material
+• Moisture-wicking, anti-bacterial and anti-odour material

 • Trim-to-fit insoles for customizable fit